Nike Vomero 17 Running Shoe Review

 Nike Invincible 3

 The Nike Invincible 3 and the Nike Vomero 17 are both daily trainers in Nike's lineup, but they have different strong suits.
 The Invincible features a full PEBA-based ZoomX midsole, giving it notably better energy return and making for a softer, bouncier ride.
-The Vomero, on the other hand, uses a mix of ZoomX and firmer EVA foam, making for a firmer and more controlled ride overall, at the expense of some energy return.
+The Vomero, on the other hand, uses a mix of ZoomX and EVA foam, making for a more grounded ride overall, at the expense of some energy return.

 Test Results